 Red spider lily / Higanbana

 Red spider lilies are bright Japanese flowers found in the summer throughout Asia.
 They are associated with final goodbyes as Japanese legends suggest that these flowers grow wherever people part ways.
-In ancient Buddhist writings, it is claimed that the red spider lily guides the death through samsara, known as the cycle of rebirth and because of this, these Japanese flowers are often used for funerals, but they can also be used for decoration without connotations.
+In ancient Buddhist writings, it is claimed that the red spider lily guides the death through samsara, known as the cycle of rebirth and because of this, these flowers are often used for funerals, but they can also be used for decoration without connotations.

 Cherry Blossom / Sakura